This blog may contain affiliate links. Read our disclosure policy for more info.

 7. Take in the views from the Lake Louise Lakefront/Foreshore

-Lake Louise is hands down one of my favorite lakes in Canada.
-It’s best enjoyed by simply wandering the edge of the lake for an hour or so.
+Around a 45-minute drive from Banff town, Lake Louise is hands down one of my favorite lakes in Canada.
+While there are a ton of tours that like to visit the lake (it is gorgeous after all), we sometimes like to simply wander the edge of the lake for an hour or so whenever we’re in town.
 The mountains surrounding the foreshore are breathtaking, and the lake is pristine.

-If you just want some relaxation, take some food, set up a little picnic, and enjoy the views.
-You can even grab a coffee from the hotel cafe.
+For an amazing afternoon out, take some food, set up a little picnic, and enjoy the views.
+You can even grab a delicious coffee from the Fairmont restaurant and café if you fancy stretching your legs a little!

 8. Drive the Icefields Parkway